rust-community/foss-events-planner/cards/drinks.md

 If possible, search for a supplier that allows you to buy on commission.
 This way, the drinks will be delivered and also carried away, but you also only pay the actual consumption.

+For waste management reasons, prefer bottled drinks in crates.
+These can be easily collected and are environmentally friendly.

 As drinks are a basic commodity, you can do this rather late in the planning process, but you should research suppliers in the middle time of your planning, when you have some downtime.